Potpourri: Containers

 In ceramics manufacturing, a potpourri vase is specifically designed for holding potpourri.
-In the traditional designs, a potpourri container is provided with a pierced fitted lid, through which the scent may slowly diffuse.
+In traditional designs, a potpourri container is fitted with a pierced lid through which the scent may slowly diffuse.
 The porcelain Sèvres pot-pourri vase in the shape of a ship is one of the most spectacular examples from the 1750s and 1760s; Madame de Pompadour owned three of the twelve examples made, ten of which survived.

 Plants used

 A dried rose.
 Dried flowers are a common component of potpourris.

 Many plant species are used in potpourri.
 A 2015 study from the Royal Botanic Gardens, Kew identified 455 species used in potpourri from over 100 families, including algae, fungi, and lichens.
 A few toxic ingredients have been found in fruits such as Strychnos nux-vomica, the strychnine tree.
 Plant materials used in potpourri include: